reuters-graphics/style/packages/guide/content/graphics-rig/metadata/page.md

 *For the package:*
 - Publish date
 - The latest update date, if there was one
-- The workspace ID of the pack on the graphics server
 - The graphic ID of the pack on the graphics server
 - The graphics desk the project is publishing from, e.g., London, New York or Singapore

-**Optional metadata from you**

-*For the package:*
-- Referral links
-- Additional authors